Bryce Kustra, Luke Stretch, Lisa Wang

-Bill 23 is expected to have the greatest impact on commercial landlords that have not enrolled in the CECRA program.
-Landlords previously reluctant to enter CECRA may now be pushed to submit applications, as remedies otherwise available become severely limited.
-Because of Bill 23’s retroactive application, landlords must consider previous dealings with small business tenants and evaluate whether any actions taken fall under those prohibited by the bill.
+The CTPA has the greatest impact on commercial landlords who have not enrolled in the CECRA program.
+Landlords previously reluctant to enter the CECRA may now be pushed to submit applications, as remedies otherwise available become severely limited.
+Because of the CTPA’s retroactive application, landlords must consider previous dealings with small business tenants and evaluate whether any actions taken fall under those prohibited by the Act.
 Furthermore, landlords sometimes issue a notice of default but reserve the exercise of further remedies while determining the optimal business outcome.
-This bill would restrict this option for affected landlords until August 31, 2020, thereby limiting their strategic planning with a defaulting tenant.
+This Act restricts this option for affected landlords until August 31, 2020, thereby limiting their strategic planning with a defaulting tenant.

 Affected landlords will want to carefully review the provisions of the relevant lease before applying the deposit to arrears of rent.
-Specifically, the bill would restrict an affected landlord’s ability to exercise remedies, so landlords will want to consider whether the lease provisions simply allow the application of the deposit to arrears as a payment mechanism (the more common approach) or whether the application of the deposit is a specific landlord remedy under the lease, in which case it may be prohibited by the bill.
+Specifically, the CTPA restricts an affected landlord’s ability to exercise remedies, so landlords will want to consider whether the lease provisions simply allow the application of the deposit to arrears as a payment mechanism (the more common approach) or whether the application of the deposit is a specific landlord remedy under the lease, in which case it may be prohibited by the Act.